kevinyswong/kevinyswong.github.io/index.md

 reading I am at the same time appreciating the craft and the prose, the wonderful expertise, and all the better when the writing is so euphoric, so expressive, so satisfyingly scratching a hitherto unreachable itch I didn't even know existed that I must pause to savor it.
-But when my accustomed habits encounter what may be considered most contemporary fiction, I am by default, as a matter of custom, seeking these multiple, simultaneous elements in beautifully composed prose, yet I struggle to find it, experiencing only
+When my accustomed habits encounter what may be considered most contemporary fiction, I am by default, as a matter of custom, seeking these multiple, simultaneous elements in beautifully composed prose, yet I struggle to find it, experiencing only